 Other snakes seemed obliviously happy.
 One exhibit had hundreds of very small snakes that were coiled around each other and they appeared docile (maybe nocturnal) and happy to nestle together.

-What types of snake are there?
+What types of snakes are there?

 The non-venomous snakes such as the rat snake, the elephant trunk snake and pythons are contained outside whilst the venomous snakes are inside in glass enclosures.